barangayretli/kafka-connect-sink-connector/README.md

 ## Bonus

 This part is optional, now you are ready to visualize the messages with Grafana by adding Elasticsearch as the datasource.

-You need to keep in mind that your kafka topic name corresponds to index name in elasticsearch.
+Go to Configuration→Data Sources→Add Data Source→Select Elasticsearch and fill out the settings as the following.
+You need to keep in mind that your kafka topic name corresponds to the index name in elasticsearch.

 ![](images/datasource.png)